JitendraZaa/Schema-Exporter/README.md

-SFDX Plugin to export Salesforce Schema
+[RETIRED] SFDX Plugin to export Salesforce Schema
 ==================

 Export Salesforce Schema in Excel sheet using this plugin built on top of SFDX